 Current Employment Opportunities

-The Johns Hopkins University Whiting School of Engineering, Department of Applied Mathematics and Statistics, invites applications for a tenured or tenure-track faculty position.
-Preference will be given to candidates who conduct research in mathematical, statistical, and/or computational aspects of financial mathematics.
+The Johns Hopkins University Whiting School of Engineering, Department of Applied Mathematics and Statistics, invites applications for tenured or tenure-track faculty positions in all areas of the Mathematical Sciences.
+Preference will be given to candidates whose research has made an impact on data science, machine learning, and artificial intelligence.
 Outstanding candidates at all academic ranks will be considered.
 Candidates must hold a Ph.D. in Applied Mathematics, Statistics, or related fields, and will be expected to establish a strong, independent, multidisciplinary, and internationally recognized research program.
 Commitment to teaching excellence at the undergraduate and graduate levels is required.

-Opportunities for interactions across the University include: the Mathematical Institute for Data Science, the SNF Agora Institute, the Carey Business School, Johns Hopkins School of Medicine, Krieger School of Arts and Sciences, Bloomberg School of Public Health, and Johns Hopkins Applied Physics Laboratory.
+Opportunities for interactions across the University include: the AI-X Foundry, the Mathematical Institute for Data Science, the SNF Agora Institute, the Carey Business School, Johns Hopkins School of Medicine, Krieger School of Arts and Sciences, Bloomberg School of Public Health, and Johns Hopkins Applied Physics Laboratory.

 Electronic applications should include a cover letter describing the principal expertise of the applicant, a statement of teaching interests, a statement of research interests, a diversity statement, a complete resume, and a publication list.
 Applications at the Assistant Professor level should also include at least three reference letters.
 Applications at the Associate or Full Professor levels should not include reference letters or names at this stage.